sonofthort/Curlicue/README.md

 # Relation to Euler's formula
 The very famous Euler's formula is given by: $$e^{i θ}=\cos(θ) + i \sin(θ)$$
 In the curlicue fractal process described previously, lines and points are drawn on a two dimensional plane.
-We draw a line from the previous end point at an angle $`θ`$ calculated by $`θ(n)`$.
-A given end point can be expressed as a sum of previous end points:
+We draw a line from the previous endpoint at an angle $`θ`$ calculated by $`θ(n)`$.
+A given endpoint can be expressed as a sum of previous endpoints:
 $$x_{0}=0$$
 $$y_{0}=0$$
 $$x_{n}=x_{n - 1} + r \cos(θ(n))$$
 $$y_{n}=y_{n - 1} + r \sin(θ(n))$$
-We can represent this moving end point as a complex number, where $`x`$ is the real part, and $`y`$ is the imaginary part (and instead plot these points on the complex plane), and use Euler's formula to simplify the expression:
+We can represent this moving endpoint as a complex number, where $`x`$ is the real part, and $`y`$ is the imaginary part (and instead plot these points on the complex plane), and use Euler's formula to simplify the expression:
 $$p_{0}=0$$
 $$p_{n}=p_{n - 1} + r e^{i θ(n)}$$
 From here, we can see that a given point $`p`$ for a cooresponding $`n`$ value $`m`$ can be expressed as a summation: $$p_{m}=\displaystyle\sum_{n=1}^m r e^{i θ(n)}$$